-The Board oversees reviews and monitors the operation, adequacy and effectiveness of the Group's system of internal controls through the Risk Management Committee, which was formed in 2018.
+The Board oversees reviews and monitors the operation, adequacy and effectiveness of the Group's system of internal controls through the Risk Management Committee.
 The Risk Management Committee defines the level of risk appetite, approving and overseeing the operation of the Group's Risk Management Framework, assessing its effectiveness and reviewing any major/significant risk faced by the Group.